Content warning, highlight the hidden text between the lines:

 "Please do."

-"Can you drive me back to the Plunj?" asked Alicia, now the one almost pleading.
-"I know it's a long drive, but it's a long show tonight.
+"Can you drive me back to the Plunj?" asked Alicia, now the one pleading.
+"I know it's a long drive, but it's a special event tonight.
 We can make it if we hurry."

 With a hesitant nod and tone in his voice, Robert replied, "Yeah."

 Behind a mop of shaggy hair, Robert cocked an eyebrow.
-"You're not planning on fighting anyone else tonight, are you?"
+"You're not planning on fighting her tonight, are you?"

 Alicia's expression turned severe.
-"No. It's not going to be a fight."
+"Trust me, it won't be a fight."

 No comments: